LinneaToth/usersdatafromapi/README.md

 This is made for a school assignment.
 The goal was to fetch users data from API, in this case we were using https://jsonplaceholder.typicode.com/.

 We were instructed to implement a clear and readable design, with a clean and simplistic look.
-I aimed for a generic no-nonsense look that one would expect to find in an internal system dialoge at your local municipality.
+I aimed for a generic no-nonsense look, such as one would expect to find in an internal system dialoge at your local municipality.

 ## Features: